clemsgrs/dinov2/README.md

   3. Dump `pretrain_dataset.tar`, `pretrain_entries_{subset}.npy` and `pretrain_file_indices.npy` in a common folder (e.g. `/root/data`)

+## (optional) Downstream data preparation

+*This section describes the steps to follow in case you want to run tuning on a downstream task dataset with patch-level labels.*

+1. Create a `.csv` file containing downstream patches' filenames and labels:

+    ```
+    filename,label
+    downstream_patch_1.jpg,3
+    downstream_patch_2.jpg,1
+    ...
+    ```

+2. Create a single tarball file that contains all downstream tuning patches and name it `downstream_dataset.tar`

+    ```shell
+    tar -chf downstream_dataset.tar /path/to/downstream/dataset/image/folder
+    ```

+4. Infer the auxiliary files `query_entries.npy` and `query_file_indices.npy` :

+    ```
+    python3 scripts/infer_entries.py \
+      --tarball_path /path/to/downstream_dataset.tar \
+      --output_root /path/to/output/folder \
+      --csv /path/to/csv/file.csv \
+      --keep /path/to/output/query.txt \
+      --prefix query
+    ```

+    `/path/to/csv/file.csv` should point to the `.csv` file created in step 1. just above<br>
+    `/path/to/output/query.txt` should contain the list of filnames for the patches in the query subset of the downstream dataset.

+5. Infer the auxiliary file `test_entries.npy` and `test_file_indices.npy`:

+    ```
+    python3 scripts/infer_entries.py \
+      --tarball_path /path/to/downstream_dataset.tar \
+      --output_root /path/to/output/folder \
+      --csv /path/to/csv/file.csv \
+      --keep /path/to/output/test.txt \
+      --prefix test
+    ```

+    `/path/to/csv/file.csv` should point to the `.csv` file created in step 1. just above<br>
+    `/path/to/output/test.txt` should contain the list of filnames for the patches in the test subset of the downstream dataset.

+6. dump the `.tar` file and the `.npy` files in a common folder (e.g. `/root/data`)

 ## Training

 :warning: To execute the commands provided in this section, make sure the `dinov2` package is included in the Python module search path: